saran2hema/saran2hema/README.md

-- 👋 Hi, I’m @saran2hema
+- 👋 Hi, I’m @HemamaliniNarayanamurthy
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning cloud application development
+- 🌱 I’m currently learning automation testing
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on Manual/Automation TEsting
 - 📫 How to reach me ...

 <!---